Kairotic/liveloom/paper/paper.md

 very difficult for the layperson to predict.

-As a simple example of this, consider the weave structure shown in Fig. 1(a), known as a draft pattern.
+As a simple example of this, consider the weave structure shown in Fig. \ref{draft}, known as a draft pattern.
 The central black-and-white grid shows the pattern of weft ups and downs represented as white and black squares respectively.
 For example, the first row shows a weft thread going under one warp, over two warps, and repeat.
 The second row shows a weft thread going under two warps, over one warp, and then repeating.

 There are also coloured squares at the top and bottom, showing the